17 Ways You’re Making Yourself a Target for Scammers

 If you’ve been the target of scammers—whether it’s being on the receiving end of an email claiming that you’re about to come into serious money from a recently-deceased relative you never met or have gotten a too-good-to-be-true job offer that requires you to cash a foreign check to get the ball rolling—you’re in good company.
 According to the Federal Trade Commission, approximately 2.7 million fraud reports were filed in 2017, and $905 million was lost to imposter scams, identity theft, and similarly nefarious pursuits.
 Yes, despite increasing protections against scammers, like website security warnings on browsers and anti-malware programs, approximately 1 in 5 Americans lost a portion of their hard-earned cash to a scam in 2017.

 While scammers are getting more sophisticated with every passing year, that doesn’t mean being targeted by one is a foregone conclusion.
 Herein, we’ve outlined how scammers work and the steps you can take to avoid becoming one of their marks.
+And for more ways to live your best life, check out these 100 Amazing Summer Buys Under $100!

 You’re not keeping your security up to date.